-The information on this page was last updated on Monday 3rd August
+The information below was last updated on Wednesday 30th December

 Please contact your local HR Dept for advice on furlough and how it might apply to your business.

 Q. What’s the difference between furlough and lay off / short time?

 Employers can impose short time working or lay off if they have a clause in the employee’s contract or, in these difficult times, with the employees agreement.
 The rules around lay off are complicated and allow the employer to give no work to the employee so they are ‘laid off’ for an indefinite period.
 The employee is entitled to a statutory payment of £30 per day but only for the first five days.

 With furlough, the consenting employee can do no work but will receive 80% of their salary which the business can claim back from the Government.
 Furlough will be a much more attractive proposition to the employee than lay off.